-A zero-cost strategy is a business or trading decision which doesn’t involve any expense execution.
+A zero-cost strategy is a business or trading decision that does not incur any expense.
 A zero-cost strategy costs an individual or business nothing while simultaneously improving operations, making processes more effective, or serving to mitigate future expenses.
-As a practice, a zero-cost strategy might be applied to several contexts to enhance an asset’s performance.
+As a practice, a zero-cost strategy might be applied to several contexts to enhance an assets performance.

 A Little More on What is Zero-Cost Strategy